cseanburns/journal-issues/manuscript.md

 Librarians' roles are to catalog, document, and organize publishing information for retrieval.
-When that publishing information changes, librarians respond by updating the records.
+When that publishing information changes, librarians respond by updating the bibliographic records.
-The problem is that the records should not be changing.
+The problem is that the records should not change.
-If the journal for the article above ceased mimicking a print-based workflow, by publishing articles "online first" and then later in a journal issue, then this versioning problem would not exist.
+If the journal for the article above ceased mimicking a print-based workflow, by publishing articles online-first and then later in journal issues, then this versioning problem would not exist.
-The journal could stop mimicking a print-based workflow by ceasing to version their articles based on when they become available online, as online first articles, and then by issue and volume numbers.
+The journal could stop mimicking a print-based workflow by ceasing to version their articles based on when they become available online, as online-first articles, and then by issue and volume numbers.
 Issue and volume numbers are
 strictly a print-based artifact,